Compassionate Advocacy Combined With Aggressive Strategy In Serious Legal Challenges

 Most individuals arrested in Minnesota are eligible for bail though the amount depends on charge severity, criminal history and flight risk.
 Bail can be posted as a cash bond (paying the full amount), a surety bond (using a bail bondsman) or release on your own recognizance (ROR) based on your promise to return for court hearings.
 If bail is unaffordable, our lawyer can argue for reduced amounts or alternative release conditions.

-Talk to Our Criminal Defense Lawyer for Free
+Talk To Our Criminal Defense Lawyer For Free

 If you’ve been charged with a crime in White Bear Lake, in Hastings or anywhere in Hennepin, Ramsey, Dakota or Scott counties, time is critical.
 Early legal intervention can make a significant difference in the outcome of your case.
-At Claffey Law, we offer free consultations to discuss your situation, answer your questions and provide a clear roadmap for your defense.
+At Claffey Law, we offer free consultations to discuss your situation, answer your questions and provide a clear road map for your defense.
 Our firm also handles juvenile delinquency cases and child protection proceedings for families throughout Minnesota.

 Call 763-270-9910 or message us online to schedule your free consultation.